LLNL/RAJA/docs/sphinx/dev_guide/ci.rst

 --------------------------------------

 The following figure shows directories and files in the RAJA repo that support LC CZ Gitlab CI testing.
-File names in blue denote that they are specific to RAJA and owned by the RAJA team.
-Red directories and files denote that they are part of Git submodules, shared and maintained with other projects.
+Files with names in blue are specific to RAJA and owned by the RAJA team.
+Directories and files with names in red are in Git submodules, shared and maintained with other projects.
 In the following sections, we discuss how these files are used to define the steps in the RAJA Gitlab CI testing process described earlier.